 Juliet is left behind by The Others and handcuffed to Kate in the woods, and Locke joins them as the Others leave their village to another unknown location.
 Kate recalls her trip to Iowa, when she saves Cassie from the police and in return she helped Kate to meet her estranged mother.
 Later she reveals to Kate that she is pregnant, but Cassie never told Kate that Sawyer was her boyfriend or father of her baby.
 Juliet and Kate escape from the black smoke monster and returned to the empty village to meet Jack and Sayid.
 Meanwhile, Hurley deceives Sawyer, telling him that the survivors would vote to banish him from the camp, and Sawyer tries to change his selfish behavior, being nice, gentle and cooperative with the group hoping to stay with them.
-Written by

 Claudio Carvalho, Rio de Janeiro, Brazil